Commercial filming and photography in national parks, conservation parks, recreation areas and state forests

 Return of operations

-For permits with terms longer than 3 months, you must submit a return of operations form within 20 business days of the end of each calendar month or quarterly period.
+For CAPs with terms longer than 3 months, you must submit a return of operations form within 20 business days of the end of each calendar month or quarterly period.
 To submit returns monthly, select the quarter that your month falls into.

 If your commercial activity involves overnight camping, you will need to pay camping fees.